os-fpga/Raptor_Tools/Install_Raptor_Artifact/README.md

-The below is Markdown syntax.
-For proper view kinly open in Markdown viewer
+This file is in Markdown syntax.
+For better readability, kindly open in Markdown viewer

 ## Intro
 A brief guide to install Raptor.